Internal Audit Applicability as Per 2013 Companies Act

 The Applicability of Internal Audits

-Companies Act 2013 section 138 and Companies Rule 14 of 2014 declare which companies must follow internal audits.
+Companies Act 2013 section 138 and Companies Rule 14 of 2014 declare which companies must follow Internal Audit Applicability.

 The Following Companies Have To Follow The Applicability of Internal Audits:

-Internal audits should be taken into consideration by any private company that receives more than 100 crore rupees from multiple banks or public financial institutions at any given time.
+Any private company with at least 200 crore rupees in revenue should conduct an Internal Audit Applicability.
+Internal audits should be considered by any private company that receives more than 100 crore rupees from multiple banks or public financial institutions at any given time.

 Aims and Objectives